If your 3D apps need to operate in a disconnected or offline capacity, use offline scenes in your ArcGIS Runtime app.

 You can distribute .mspk files to your users, for use in your app, by:

 Uploading and sharing the files in your organization (with ArcGIS Online or your portal)

 Delivering the files to individual devices through common file sharing methods (network share, email, and so on)

 Offline scenes can include basemaps, operational layers, 3D scene layers, tiled layers (.tpk), tables, relationship classes, locators and elevation sources as tiled data.
 Raster elevation sources are not supported.

-Most mobile scene packages can be accessed directly by instantiating the AGSMobileScenePackage object from the .mspk file.
-However, raster data that's an operational or basemap layer cannot be read directly from an .mspk file, so it's recommended you always perform a check.
-To perform this check, follow the steps below.
+With ArcGIS Pro version 2.1 (or higher) you can include raster datasets in a mobile scene package.
+Raster data that's an operational or basemap layer cannot be read directly from an .mspk file, so it's recommended you always perform a check.
+To perform this check, follow the steps below:

 - Make sure the .mspk file gets added to your users' devices.
 For example, you can have your users download it from ArcGIS Online or your portal to their device when connected.

 - Check whether the mobile scene package file supports direct reading by calling the checkDirectReadSupportForMobileScenePackage method.